Instagram/IGListKit/Guides/Migration.md

 ## From 1.x to 2.x

+For details on all changes in IGListKit 2.0.0, please see the [changelog](https://github.com/Instagram/IGListKit/blob/master/CHANGELOG.md#200).

 ### IGListDiffable Conformance

 If you relied on the default `NSObject<IGListDiffable>` category, you will need to add `IGListDiffable` conformance to each of your models.
 To get things working as they did in 1.0, simply add the following to each of your models: